 At this point I would rather fight a tiger than battle Lyme Disease.
 The pace of this race is still much slower than I would like, but I’m still in it and moving forward bit by bit.
-Most days after work I collapse into a pitiful puddle in my reclining chair.
+Most days after work I collapse into a pitiful puddle in my reclining chair with my best pal Harvey.
 However, the other evening, after a full day of farming, I hopped on my shiny red bicycle and tapped into my old self.
 My dog Harvey and I ventured down the road to the park, wind in our faces and around and around until we made it back home.
 It was a short ride but a huge sign of progress.
 I can see the rainbow on the other side of this shit storm, and I believe we are approaching the happily ever after.

 In the past couple years The Mountain Goats have comforted me with lyrics that sing straight to my heart.
 “This Year” is one song that speaks to me and this Lyme adventure.

 “My broken house behind me and good things ahead